jselvaraaj/JaxInforMARL/README.md

 It is recommended to first install either `requirements_jax_cpu.txt` or `requirements_jax_cuda.txt` before `requirements.txt` since the packages in `requirements` will install a jax version for you.

-<h2 name="citation" id="citation">Citing JaxInfoMARL</h2>
+<h2 name="citation" id="citation">Citing JaxInforMARL</h2>

-If you use JaxInfoMARL in your work, please cite as follows:
+If you use JaxInforMARL in your work, please cite as follows:

 ```
 @software{JaxInforMARL,